mazh-jarvis/Java-Applications/README.md

 ## Post
 ### Description
-Create a tweet with a geotag and output the created tweet object(simplified version) in JSON format.
+Create a tweet with a geotag and output the created_at tweet object(simplified version) in JSON format.
 ### Usage
 `TwitterCLI post "<tweet_text>" "<latitude>:<longitude>"`